Balaji091/UserManagementSystem/README.md

 ## **Postman Collection**

 The APIs are documented in a **Postman Collection**.
 You can import the collection to test the APIs.
-The collection includes:
+The collection includes:</br>
 <a href="https://galactic-flare-551414.postman.co/workspace/New-Team-Workspace~f0942aaf-c88c-4753-9904-8fc4e772edfa/collection/40381633-dd0c76c0-ab98-4d28-a208-8754f10b0676?action=share&creator=40381633">Postman Doucmenation Link </a>

 - **Auth**: